illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 6. Each input should specify a Log File/S3 Key Prefix with the path to either auditable or collector event logs within the S3 bucket

 ## Upgrade Steps

+### v4.0.2 to v4.0.3

+* No additional steps required.
+* If updating manually via zip file, update the TA in-place following the installation.
+* Restart splunk.

 ### v4.0.1 to v4.0.2